opulencephp/docs/http-requests-responses.md

 $request->getInput("foo");
 ```

-> **Note:** This is useful if you do not know if form data is coming from the query string or post data.
+> **Note:** This is similar to the data in `$_REQUEST`.
+This is useful if you do not know if form data is coming from the query string or post data.
 If the request body was JSON, `getInput()` returns the JSON property with the input name.

 <h4 id="put-data">Put Data</h4>
 ```php